sudm0123/Getting_And_Cleaning_Data/README.md

 - Variable names are attached using the features variable(feats$V2).

 ###Step 5: Attach variables for activity and subject data to measurement data:
-- Activity and subject data are given descriptive variable names
+- Activity and subject data are given descriptive variable names.
 - Activity and subject columns are added to the measurement data to create one unified data frame(data).
 - Activity, subject, and feats data frames are removed from environment leaving only unified data frame.
 - Numerical identifiers are replace with descriptive activity names in activity column.